biolink/biolink-model/docs/index.md

  * [aspect qualifier](aspect_qualifier.md) - Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.
      * [object aspect qualifier](object_aspect_qualifier.md)
      * [subject aspect qualifier](subject_aspect_qualifier.md)
  * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
-For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure.
+For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure. # TODO: add examples of values for this property.
  * [association slot](association_slot.md) - any slot that relates an association to another entity
      * [FDA approval status](FDA_approval_status.md)
      * [aspect qualifier](aspect_qualifier.md) - Composes with the core concept to describe new concepts of a different ontological type. e.g. a process in which the core concept participates, a function/activity/role held by the core concept, or a characteristic/quality that inheres in the core concept.
          * [object aspect qualifier](object_aspect_qualifier.md)
          * [subject aspect qualifier](subject_aspect_qualifier.md)
      * [associated environmental context](associated_environmental_context.md) - An attribute that can be applied to an association where the association holds between two entities located or occurring in a particular environment.
-For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure.
+For example, two microbial taxa may interact in the context of a human gut; a disease may give rise to a particular phenotype in a particular environmental exposure. # TODO: add examples of values for this property.
      * [association type](association_type.md) - connects an association to the category of association (e.g. gene to phenotype)
      * [catalyst qualifier](catalyst_qualifier.md) - a qualifier that connects an association between two causally connected entities (for example, two chemical entities, or a chemical entity in that changes location) and the gene product, gene, or complex that enables or catalyzes the change.
      * [chi squared statistic](chi_squared_statistic.md) - represents the chi-squared statistic computed from observations